 Change makes people uncomfortable.
 Even changing your hairstyle can be enough to stir the pot sometimes.
 Here are few ways to stay true to who you are (and keep your sanity) during family holidays and events:

-- Remind yourself that it’s OK not to be the good girl who sees to everyone’s needs except her own.
+- Expect resistance.
+See your holiday gathering as the Petri dish it is.
+Remind yourself that it’s OK not to be the good girl who sees to everyone’s needs except her own.
 This goes for any pattern you’re trying to break.

 - Laugh.
 Bringing humor into a situation almost always eases tension.

 - Distance yourself.
 If being around family members or joining in on a certain tradition is too stressful or emotional, give yourself permission to distance yourself.
 This may even mean skipping an event you have always attended.